MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 Indicates the version of the inquiry data standard that this data conforms to.
 For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

-### -field ANSIVersion

-Indicates the ANSI version of the inquiry data standard that this data conforms to.
-For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

-### -field ECMAVersion

-Indicates the ECMA version of the inquiry data standard that this data conforms to.
-For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

-### -field ISOVersion

-Indicates the ISO version of the inquiry data standard that this data conforms to.
-For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

 ### -field ResponseDataFormat

 Indicates the SCSI standard that governs the response data format.
 The value of this member must be 2.